HarshMohile7/simplilearn-capstone-projects/secure-linux-project/README.md

-# Secure File Storage and Access Management on Linux (Capstone)
+# Secure File Storage and Access Management on Linux

 ## Project Overview
 This project implements a secure file storage and access management system on Linux to prevent unauthorized access and to monitor file activities.